Anglesey: Human

 The coast of the Isle of Anglesey is more populous than the interior.
 The largest community is Holyhead, which is located on Holy Island and had a population of 12,103 at the 2021 United Kingdom census.
 It is followed by Amlwch (3,697), Llanfair-Mathafarn-Eithaf (3,085), and Menai Bridge (3,046), all located on the coast of the island of Anglesey.
 The largest community in the interior of Anglesey is Llangefni (5,500), the county town; the next-largest is Llanfihangel Ysgeifiog (1,711).

 Beaumaris (Welsh: Biwmares) in the east features Beaumaris Castle, built by Edward I during his Bastide campaign in North Wales.
 Beaumaris is a yachting centre, with boats moored in the bay or off Gallows Point.
 The village of Newborough (Niwbwrch), in the south, created when townsfolk of Llanfaes were relocated for the building of Beaumaris Castle, includes the site of Llys Rhosyr, another court of medieval Welsh princes featuring one of the United Kingdom's oldest courtrooms.
-The centrally localted Llangefni is the island's administrative centre.
+The centrally located Llangefni is the island's administrative centre.
 The town of Menai Bridge (Welsh: Porthaethwy) in the south-east, expanded to accommodate workers and construction when the first bridge to the mainland was being built.
 Hitherto Porthaethwy had been one of the main ferry ports for the mainland.
 A short distance from the town lies Bryn Celli Ddu, a Stone Age burial mound.

 Nearby is the village with the longest name in Europe, Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, and Plas Newydd, ancestral home of the Marquesses of Anglesey.
 The town of Amlwch lies in the north-east of the island and was once largely industrialised, having grown in the 18th century to support a major copper-mining industry at Parys Mountain.